Shopping with ChatGPT: OpenAI as a shopping advisor

 In the future, direct purchases via “Instant Checkout” will be possible at selected retailers – but for now, purchases are still made via the retailer’s website.

-Jule Langheim studied media management at the Würzburg University of Technology.
-At eology she is part of the marketing team responsible for creating content and marketing the agency via social media channels.
+Jule Langheim studied Media Management at the Technical University of Würzburg.
+At eology, she is part of the marketing team, working both in front of and behind the camera, where she is responsible for content planning and creation.
+She is also in charge of promoting the agency across social media channels and running eology's webinars.